grid-line

 Exploding Topics Logo

-The more specific you can be, the more high-quality keywords you will be able to generate.
+The more specific you can be when creating personas, the more high-quality keywords you will be able to generate.

 Keyword magic tool with results showing difficulty